Last Legion UX: Plot

-Last Legion UX takes place in a world split into four continents, each based around one of the four elements.
-The world is governed by the global organization Union IV, which has developed peacekeeping mech suits called Legions that are powered by special elemental ore called PowerStones.
-A terrorist group known as Light Raid takes control of several Legions and declares their intentions for world domination, beginning a war that lasts for many years.
+In prehistoric times, a "divine star" was said to have fallen from the heavens and split the world into four continents, each based around one of the four elements.
+The divine star was then shattered by a giant, and its fragments scattered across the world.
+Over the following millennia, the world comes to be governed by the global organization Union IV, which develops peacekeeping mech suits called Legions powered by special elemental ore called Powerstones.
+Light Raid, a terrorist group bent on world domination, takes control of several Legions and wages a war against Union IV that goes on for many years.